adanie22/adanie22-rep-One/README.md

-# servicenow-agility
+# adanie22-rep-one
-Parking Lot for code and config for ServiceNow integration with Agility Platform
+First attempt at creating a github repository.
+Watch this space for more interesting and fruitful contributions over time.